NexLaw Knowledge Centre

 Model Rules of Professional Conduct:

 Based on Rule 1.1 (Duty of Competence) lawyers are required to provide competent representation to their clients.
 This includes understanding and appropriately utilizing technological tools.
-When using AI, lawyers must ensure they are knowledgeable about the technology’s capabilities and limitations.
+AI for lawyers, must ensure they are knowledgeable about the technology’s capabilities and limitations.

 Also, according to Rule 5.3 (Duty of Supervision) lawyers must supervise non-lawyer assistants, which extends to AI tools.
 They must ensure that these tools are used consistent with professional standards and that any outputs are thoroughly vetted.